DamsithKarunaratna/android_game_reviewer/README.md

 # CTSE Project - *Game Reviewer*

+## Objective

+As a Game Reviewer app user I need to be able to add a Game that I played and add a review comment.
+If the Game is already available in the list I should be able to add more review comments.

 ## Specification
 There are two main components to this Assignment.
 ### 1. Source Code